pyeventsourcing/eventsourcing/docs/topics/projections.rst

 usefully employ many operating system processes (one per notification log).
 But it could also be run with many threads of an asynchronous event loop.

-Such a process can be defined as productive in this sense: consumption with recording determines production.
-Either the tracking record is written or it isn't.
-If something goes wrong, either with the policy, or in the aggregates used by the policy, or when committing the records, then the process reliably doesn't progress at all until the trouble goes away, after which the process will reliably continue.

-If there is contention on the aggregate state, or if there is a conflict writing the notification log, or something crashes, the tracking record won't be written.
-If the tracking record isn't written, the position doesn't move, and the processing will have to be tried again.
-There might be failures in the infrastructure, and bugs in the aggregates and the policies, which prevent the tracking record from being written, but this process in itself is as reliable as its database transactions.

-To summarise, the important concerns for process reliability are probably: consumed notifications must be tracked one-for-one (one tracking record for each notification), with one tracking sequence for each notification sequence consumed by the process; the position in the consumed notification log is determined by the last committed record in its tracking sequence; the tracking sequence records must not contribute to the process' notification log (except for the special case where a process can use the events it records to keep track of the position in the notification log, which means the process must write at least one record for each notification, which is perfect for replicating records or creating simple indexes); most importantly, all records must be written in the same atomic database transaction.
+To summarise the important concerns for process reliability are, probably: consumed notifications must be tracked one-for-one (one tracking record for each notification) with one tracking sequence for each notification sequence consumed by the process; the position in the consumed notification log is determined by the last committed record in its tracking sequence; the tracking sequence records must not contribute to the process' notification log (except for the special case where a process can use the events it records to keep track of the position in the notification log, which means the process must write at least one record for each notification, which is perfect for replicating records or creating simple indexes); most importantly, all records must be written in the same atomic database transaction.

 Process DSL
 ~~~~~~~~~~~